Hyperhidrosis (Excessive Sweating) Treatment

 Primary focal Hyperhidrosis occurs over children’s plantar feet, palms, face, and scalp but is limited to the front and skull of post-menopausal women.
 Localized Hyperhidrosis, though rare, is known to occur over the forehead and forearms of the patient.
 Unilateral Hyperhidrosis occurs on one side of the body with no perspiration or anhidrosis on the other side.
 Doctors will plan treatment for excessive sweating depending on its class and intensity in the patient.

 Sweating at an early age that occurs once a week bilaterally and is absent at night is the diagnostic criterion for primary focal Hyperhidrosis.
 Similarly, sweating due to systemic conditions helps diagnose focal Hyperhidrosis.
 Several tests are required for the exact diagnosis of the condition so that the medical practitioner can decide his subsequent treatment for excessive sweating.
-Usually, blood, urine, and other lab tests are the first round of tests performed to check for an overactive thyroid or low blood sugar causing the problem.
+Usually, blood, urine, and other lab tests are the first tests performed to check for an overactive thyroid or low blood sugar causing the problem.
 The next course of action is some sweat tests conducted on the patient.
 These tests aim to check the severity of Hyperhidrosis and pinpoint the potential body areas to be covered under treatment for excessive sweating.

 Antiperspirants are considered the primary treatment for excessive sweating when Hyperhidrosis is in its initial stage.
 When applied over the skin, the antiperspirants plug the sweat glands.
 This plugging effect signals the neurotransmitters to stop producing more sweat.
 Antiperspirants are affordable and are even available for clinical use based on their requirements.
 But they tend to cause a burning sensation with irritated skin.

 Iontophoresis is another option for controlling excessive sweating.
-In this method, you are instructed to immerse your hands and feet in a shallow pan of water while a medical device sends a low voltage current through the water.
+In this method, you are instructed to immerse your hands and feet in a shallow pan of water while a medical device sends a low-voltage current through the water.
 This method aims to regulate the nerves causing Hyperhidrosis to help in treatment.
 Successful treatment usually takes 6-10 sessions, lasting around 20-40 minutes.
 It is most helpful for the Hyperhidrosis of the hands and feet.

 Botulinum injections and prescription cloth wipes are FDA-approved methods of Hyperhidrosis treatment for excessive sweating.
-Botulinum injections aim to block the chemical in the body, stimulating the sweat glands.
+Botulinum injections block the chemical in the body, stimulating the sweat glands.
 It is usually injected as a weak dose below the underarms.
 For excessive sweating, tiny amounts are injected into numerous underarms areas.
 Usually, the results are noticed 4-5 days after the injections last for six months or even longer.
 After that, it becomes necessary to repeat the injections.
 Prescription cloth wipes contain Glycopyrronium tosylate, which helps in reducing underarm sweating.

 Invasive options like surgically removing the sweat glands and sympathectomy are opted for as the last resort of treatment.
 For surgically removing your sweat glands, you are administered general anaesthesia, after which the surgeon excises a small portion of your underarms and, through liposuction, curettage, and laser surgery, removes your sweat glands permanently.
 During a sympathectomy, the surgeon cuts or destroys specific nerves causing excessive perspiration to treat the condition.
 While removing the sweat glands stops excessive sweating below the underarms, sympathectomy treats the hyperhidrosis problem of the palms.